milvus-io/milvus/docs/design_docs/milvus_create_collection_en.md

 7. `RootCoord` would alloc a timestamp from `TSO` before writing `Collection`'s meta into `metaTable`, and this timestamp is considered as the point when the collection was created

 8. At last `RootCoord` will send a message of `CreateCollectionRequest` into `MsgStream`, and other components, who have subscribed to the `MsgStream`, would be notified.
-The `Proto` of `CreateCollectionRequest` is defined as follow:
+The `Proto` of `CreateCollectionRequest` is defined as follows:

 ```proto
 message CreateCollectionRequest {